bizjaya/Num2Words/README.md

 ## Assumptions

+- It assumes the input is a number first, and only as currency if `$`, `USD`, `dollars`, or `USDT` is detected.
 - The converter supports numeric values with up to two decimal places for currency.
-- Input can include symbols like `$`, `USD`, `dollars`, or `USDT` to denote currency.
 - The converter can process and convert numbers up to 1 CENTILLION.
-- Assumes we are using American denomination for name and not British
+- Assumes we are using American denomination for number name and not British
 -
    ![Image description](/Imgs/ref.png)